Statistics Publication Notice

 A Scottish Executive National Statistics Publication

-Gross Domestic Product in Scotland rose by 1.7 per cent over 2003 and by 0.2 per cent in the fourth quarter of 2003 according to provisional estimates released today by the Scottish Executive.
+Gross Domestic Product in Scotland fell by 0.3 per cent in the first quarter of 2003.
+There was no change in the level of GDP in the four quarters to 2003 Q1, compared with the previous four quarters, according to provisional estimates released today by the Scottish Executive.

 The main findings of the latest figures are:

 - GDP (seasonally adjusted) fell by 0.3 per cent in 2003 Q1.
 Over the same period, GDP remained level for the UK as a whole.

 - There was no change in the level of GDP in Scotland over the year to 2003 Q1, while the annual growth over the same period for the UK as a whole was 1.7 per cent.

 - In the year to 2003 quarter 1, annual output in the Scottish service sector grew by 3.3 per cent, compared with an 8.3 per cent drop in the production sector and a 1.8 per cent drop in construction.
 The equivalent figures for the UK were 2.6 per cent growth in services, a 2.3 per cent drop in production and 6.4 per cent growth in construction.

 - Output in the manufacturing sector decreased by 1.4 per cent in 2003 Q1, and by 10.0 per cent over the year to 2003 Q1.
 The equivalent figures for the UK showed an increase of 0.1 per cent in 2003 Q1 and a fall of 2.6 per cent over the year to 2003 Q1 respectively.

 Table 1: Gross Domestic Product by category of output

 Q3 02 on Q2 02